-"Unsecured TWUF Bond Payment Date" means each date upon which a payment is made or is scheduled to be made by TWUF or TWUL in respect of any Unsecured TWUF Bond Debt.
+"Unsecured TWUF Bond Payment Date" means each date upon which a payment is made or is scheduled to be made by the Issuer or TWUL in respect of any Unsecured TWUF Bond Debt.

-"Unwrapped Bondholders" means the holders for the time being of the Unwrapped Bonds and "Unwrapped Bondholder" shall be construed accordingly.
+'Unwrapped Bondholders' means the holders for the time being of the Unwrapped Bonds and 'Unwrapped Bondholder' shall be construed accordingly.